QR Codes Made Easy.

 4Logo (optional)

 PNG, JPG, or SVG.
-We automatically raise the code's error correction so the logo never breaks scanning.
+We automatically raise error correction to help the code remain scannable with a logo.
+Always test the finished code.
 How big can a logo be?

 Go ahead, scan your own screen right now.
 We'll wait.
 If it works here, it works in print.